haldean/sousvide/sousvide.md

 The controller uses a variation on a [PID controller][pid] to determine whether the heaters should be on or off.
-Since the output of the control loop must, by nature of the hardware, be binary (the heaters cannot be half-on; they are either on or off), two aspects of the traditional PID controller do not apply:
+Since the output of the control loop must, by nature of the hardware, be binary (the heaters cannot be half-on; they are either on or off), three aspects of the traditional PID controller do not apply:

 - The output of a PID controller is continuous and unbounded, but I need a single binary output, so the continuous output has to be mapped to a binary on/off somehow.
-- The integral term of a PID controller has no purpose.
+- The integral term of a PID controller is pointless in a binary system.
 From a handwavey perspective, the purpose of the integral term is to make the machine "try harder" when the system is not responding adequately to the control.
 In the case where the controller gives a binary output, "try harder" has no meaning.
 - The integral term will often cause an overshoot in a slow-moving system like this one, and it's more important that the food never exceed the cooking temperature than that it heats up quickly for cooking sous-vide.